LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 In order to generate App Keys to access the API, follow the following steps:

-1. Log in to your LiveEngage account.
+1. Log in to your LivePerson Conversational Cloud account.
 2. Go to Campaign Builder → Campaign Footnote → Data sources
 3. Go to API tab → Add new API key
 4. Under Administration, choose the Working Hours API